HarryS2496/Kings-Fist-Webnovel/chapters/chapter3.md

 “Well, that makes sense.”
 Lily spoke up.
 “But what about…*him*?
 You definitely saw where *he* went off to, right, big sis?”

 “...If you speak of Gerwyn, then yes, I did see him.”
 Gehenna answered.
 “He was ready early, too.
-Though…when I tried to invite him along for breakfast, he gave a rather…*determined* look I’ve never seen before.
-Then he said ‘I’m busy’ and walked off without a word.”
+Though when I tried to invite him along for breakfast, he gave a…*determined* look I’ve never seen before, then said ‘I’m busy’ and walked off without a word.”

 Mercer scoffed dryly.
 “And I’m secretly a sage-lord who turned *Kaos* into a paradise.”